 Why Values Matter for Change

-At the core of MI is the idea that real, sustainable change happens when it aligns with your personal values.
+At the core of Motivational interviewing is the idea that real, sustainable change happens when it aligns with your personal values.
 Values are the principles that guide how you want to live and what gives your life meaning.
 When your actions are consistent with your values, it’s easier to stay motivated and focused, even when challenges arise (Deci & Ryan, 2000).

 The Values Card Sort: A Tool for Discovering What Really Matters

-Optional Print and Cut: Download and print the card deck, then cut out the individual value cards, if you prefer a tactile experience.
+- Optional Print and Cut: Download and print the card deck, then cut out the individual value cards, if you prefer a tactile experience.
 Alternatively, you can simply view the values on your screen.

-Sort the Cards: Start by sorting the cards into categories based on how important each value is to you—“Very Important,” “Somewhat Important,” and “Not Important.”
+- Sort the Cards: Start by sorting the cards into categories based on how important each value is to you—“Very Important,” “Somewhat Important,” and “Not Important.”

-Narrow Down: Once sorted, review the “Very Important” pile and narrow it down to the top 5-10 values that resonate most deeply with you.
+- Narrow Down: Once sorted, review the “Very Important” pile and narrow it down to the top 5-10 values that resonate most deeply with you.

-What does this value mean to you?
+- What does this value mean to you?

-Why did you choose this as an important value for you?
+- Why did you choose this as an important value for you?

-In what ways is this value important to you?
+- In what ways is this value important to you?

-How have you shown this core value in your daily life?
+- How have you shown this core value in your daily life?

-In what ways could you be even more true to this value?
+- In what ways could you be even more true to this value?

 This reflective process helps you deepen your understanding of why these values matter and how you can align your life with them (Rokeach, 1973).